toextendmylimits/openai/coding_questions.md

 If at time ts (or any earlier time) a subtract did not have enough credits, then getBalance(ts) must throw an exception.

+### Clarifying questions to ask

+“Can events come with timestamps out of order?”

+“Should subtract ever throw, or only getBalance(ts) throws when credits are insufficient?”

+“When subtracting, do I always consume credits that expire earliest first?”

 ### Solution

 Because both credit grants and subtract operations arrive out of order with arbitrary timestamps,